daostack/arc.js-scripts/README.md

     See scripts/example.ts for an example of a script.
 Note that `npm run build` will have converted example.ts into the required JavaScript, in case you want to try out the example.
 The generated JavaScript will be found in the "build/scripts" directory.

-    When you refer to the script on the command line (see below), you must refer to the JavaScript file, not the typescript.
+    When you refer to the script on the command line (see below), you must refer to the JavaScript file, not the TypeScript.

 2. To execute your new script, run: